OregonDGT/ORDataSharingProcessSteps/3_implement.md

 ---
 ## Play 03.
 Implement: plan & strategy

-This play will help Departments move from conversation to action.
+play will help Departments move from conversation to action.
 It will provide resources that will allow the Departments to succeed.
 This might include: roles and responsibilities; governance structures; and data standards.

 This play includes resources on project management and change management to help both staff implement and leadership enforce the importance of this work.